 An overview of the use and integration of technology in education.
 Emphasis will be on the use of the computer and the role of new and emerging educational technology.
-Attention will also be given to the preparation of educational resources including displays and bulletin boards.
+Attention will also be given to the preparation of educational resources.
 (See CE 275)